oleg-cherednik/gson-utils/README.md

 <dependency>
     <groupId>ru.oleg-cherednik.gson-utils</groupId>
     <artifactId>gson-utils</artifactId>
-    <version>2.8.6.1</version>
+    <version>2.1</version>
 </dependency>
 ```

-In the version, first 3 places are the version of `Gson` that is used in this utils.
+In the version, first part is the major version of `Gson` that is used in this utils.
-The last section is the `gson-utils` version.
+The second part is the `gson-utils` version.
 This number is unique.

 ## Usage